 School of Civil Engineering Undergraduate Admissions

-Typically, the majority of graduates each year secure professional or managerial positions and take their first steps in their career in the core contracting and consulting arms of the UK’s £30bn civil engineering industry.
-The technical, communication and management skills you will develop are also in demand from other sectors such as international finance, investment banking and large scale project management.
+Typically, the majority of graduates each year secure careers in the core contracting and consulting arms of the civil engineering industry.
+The technical, communication and management skills you'll develop are also in demand from other sectors such as international finance, investment banking and large-scale project management.

 Here’s an insight into the job roles some of our most recent graduates have obtained:

 - Project Engineer, Balfour Beatty Civil Engineering Limited

 - Senior Engineer, City Engineering Services - Newcastle City Council